-More and more, users want self-service content that can help them do what they need to do without sitting on hold or waiting for your chat bot to respond to their query.
+More and more, users want self-service content that can help them do what they need to do without sitting on hold or waiting for an email response to their question.

-Of all the ways to provide great help content, giant walls of text is most likely the least useful.
+Here’s the long and short of it: If your software help content is text-based, you’re behind the times.
+Today’s consumers are used to being able to find how-to videos of all sorts via YouTube and if they can’t find all the ways to provide great help content, giant walls of text is most likely the least useful.
 Research shows that people don’t just prefer video and visual content — they actually perform better when its provided.
 They even remember it longer!
 It’s literally a win-win-win.

 When your users can see how to perform tasks, they understand faster what they need to do.